jonathanstowe/Audio-Liquidsoap/README.md

 ## Description

-This provides a mechanism to interact with the [Liquidsoap media toolkit](http://liquidsoap.fm/) and possibly build radio applications with it.
+This provides a mechanism to interact with the [Liquidsoap media toolkit](https://liquidsoap.info/) and possibly build radio applications with it.

-It provides abstractions to interact with the defined Inputs, Outputs, Queues, Playlists and Requests to the extent allowed by the "telnet" interface of ```liquidsoap```.
-There is also a generalised mechanism for sending arbitrary commands to the server, such as those that may have been provided by the liquidsoap ```server.register``` function.
+It provides abstractions to interact with the defined Inputs, Outputs, Queues, Playlists and Requests to the extent allowed by the "telnet" interface of `liquidsoap`.
+There is also a generalised mechanism for sending arbitrary commands to the server, such as those that may have been provided by the liquidsoap `server.register` function.
-However it should be borne in mind that you will almost certainly need to still actually to write some liquidsoap script in order to declare the things to manipulate.
+However it should be borne in mind that you will almost certainly need to still actually write some liquidsoap script in order to declare the things to manipulate.

-Currently this only supports a TCP connection to the liquidsoap command server as Perl 6 does not currently support Unix domain sockets, so you may need to use something like ```netcat``` to provide a proxy if you want to work with an existing installation that provides a server for Unix domain sockets.
+Currently this only supports a TCP connection to the liquidsoap command server as Raku does not currently support Unix domain sockets, so you may need to use something like `netcat` to provide a proxy if you want to work with an existing installation that provides a server for Unix domain sockets.
+This should be remedied in a future release of Rakudo.
+However, because of this, you should stay aware of the security implications of having what is basically an unauthenticated network service exposed to the internet,

 ## Installation